EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. :ref:`login`.
 #.
-Go to the menu *Help and Support* and select *Your support requests*
+Go to the menu *Help and Support* and select *Your support
+   requests*.
 #.
-Click the number of a query to check the contents of the query log
+Click the number of a query to check the contents of the query
+   log.

 This will show you the queries of yours that haven't yet been resolved.

-Note that some of the internal correspondence about a query will not be
+**Note:** some of the internal correspondence about a query will not
+be shown.

-shown.
-You can also use SAFE to submit a query—use *New support
+You can also use SAFE to submit a query — use *New support request*.
-request*.

 .. _feedback: